Ian Jenkins, Trustee and Chair

 Chris lives in East Devon, is married and has 4 children including 3 teenage girls.
 He visited the Beehive with his eldest daughter Chloe in 2019 and hopes to return soon.

-Alan Hutt, Founder and Trustee
+Alan Hutt, Founder

 Alan was a French Polisher and antique furniture restorer, running his own business for many years during which time he diverted into specialist interior painting and effects.
 Alan became a youth pastor, leading the youth group at his church along with Jane, for 4 years.

 In 2013 they moved to Uganda and spent several months working with children, young people and the elderly, before moving to Kenya.
 With Jane, he founded The Beehive in October 2014, where they have provided a home for 60 girls and their children over the past 8 years.